stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

    * Definition: a measure of how often small changes in prompts cause large shifts between World T and World F style answers.
    * Use: penalize unstable mixes of assumptions and reward consistent world selection when prompted.

+These signals are intended as effective-layer training hooks and are not claims about any deep TU structure.

 ### 7.2 Architectural patterns